Lone333/check-site-meta/NOTES.md

 - `test`
     - Build the project (npm run build)
-    - Transpile the index.ts into index.js
+    - Transpile the check-site-meta.ts into .js
-    - Run the index.js file
+    - Run the .js file
+    - use :skipbuild to skip build process

 - Before publishing (prepublishOnly), it will:
     - Build the project